KLB7/IntraMine/README.md

 And you'll have [**sub-second search**](https://htmlpreview.github.io/?https://github.com/KLB7/IntraMine/blob/master/Documentation/Search.html) over up to half a million source and text files, even without specifying a directory or language or extension (but you can).

-If you like IntraMine (and you might, it's been under development for more than eight years) pester your favorite IDE's developers and they might add enough of IntraMine's features that you won't need it any more.
+If you like IntraMine, pester the developers of your favorite IDE and they might add enough of IntraMine's features that you won't need it any more.

 ## Installation